varnishcache/varnish-cache/doc/sphinx/users-guide/esi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If ESI:include tags specify HTTPS protocol, it will be ignored
-by default, because varnish has no way to fetch it encryption
+by default, because Varnish has no way to fetch it encryption
 enabled.
 If you want to treat HTTPS in ESI:include tags as if
 it were HTTP, set::